open-telemetry/community/projects/stef.md

 Design non-goals are:

 - Random access to data by seeking to an arbitrary point in the stream.
-- Ability to keep the entire data batch in memory efficient and traverse it for processing purposes.
+- Ability to keep the entire data batch in memory efficiently and traverse it for processing purposes.
 Otel/STEF is not a replacement for Protobuf-based OTLP.
 - Ability to query (search) data by some criteria.
 Otel/STEF does not target Parquet's niche.